VetoProjects/VetoLC/README.md

 ![Your playground](images/Documentation/open.png "Your playground")

 Default syntax highlighting will be GLSL, but you can tweak the settings to highlight Python code as well.
-There are a few minor differences, but generally, We use GLSL highlighting for Python, as it is good enough for my lazy ass(but we code in Vim, too, so we might not be the best users for scale).
+There are a few minor differences, but generally, we use GLSL highlighting for Python, as it is good enough for our lazy asses(but we code in Vim, too, so we might not be the best users for scale).

 ![Highlighting](images/Documentation/glsl.png "Highlighting in a nutshell")

+You might want to take a ride and you can(provided you are a Windows user).
+There is an example called `default.glsl` in the source directory.
+If you open and run it, you can play around with it very well(run it by hitting the systems refresh action(`F5` on Windows and Linux, `Cmd+R` on OS X)).
+A new window will pop open that renders the shader.
+Our personal preference is to drag that window to a different screen so you have a clean workbench.
+If you change something, you can hit refresh at every point in your development and the updated code will be run.

 More coming soon.

 Settings
 --------